Forecast-it/API/sections/cards.md

 ## Get cards in project

 * `GET /projects/{projectId}/cards` - Returns all cards of the project.
+* `GET /projects/{projectId}/cards?updated_after=DDMMYYYYTHHmmss` - Returns all cards of the project that have been updated after the specified time.
+Example value: `16022018T210047`.

 |Response fields | Description/format|
 |------------ | -------------|